openstack/tacker/doc/source/install/kubernetes_vim_installation.rst

 5. Register Kubernetes VIM

-In vim_config.yaml, project_name is namespace in Kubernetes environment where user will deploy Pod, Deployment or Horizontal Pod Autoscaling, etc.
+In vim_config.yaml, project_name is fixed as "default", that will use to support multi tenant on Kubernetes in the future.

 * Create vim_config.yaml file for Kubernetes VIM as the following examples: